aspida/aspida/packages/aspida/README.md

 ## Procedure

-1. Reproduce the endpoint directory structure in the apis directory
+1. Reproduce the endpoint directory structure in the "api" directory
 1. Export a Type alias named "Methods"
-1. Call 'aspida --build' with npm scripts
+1. Call "aspida" with npm scripts
-1. API type definition file 'apis/\$api.ts' will be generated, so import the application and make an HTTP request
+1. API type definition file "api/\$api.ts" will be generated, so import the application and make an HTTP request

 ## Getting Started